dablelv/cyan/README.md

 ```

 # Crypto
-Some useful functions can be used to create Hash, HMAC and crypt data.
+Some utility functions can be used to create Hash, HMAC and crypt data.
 ```go
 // Hash functions.
 Md5("")    // d41d8cd98f00b204e9800998ecf8427e